ankitrijal2054/clipforge/memory-bank/progress.md

 ## Current Status

-**Ready for Phase 1**: The foundation is solid and ready for FFmpeg integration.
-All necessary infrastructure is in place, and the development environment is working perfectly.
+**Ready for Phase 3**: Both Phase 0 and Phase 1 are complete, and Phase 2 (State Management) has been successfully implemented.
+The application now has a solid foundation with FFmpeg integration and comprehensive state management.

 ## Next Milestone

-**Phase 1 Completion**: FFmpeg integration with working video metadata extraction and basic trimming capabilities.
-This will enable the core video processing functionality that the entire application depends on.
+**Phase 3 Completion**: Import system with file dialog integration, drag and drop functionality, and media library component.
+This will enable users to import and manage video files.

 ## Risk Assessment